-MAPS technology is being actively studied for the SiDtracking and electromagnetic calorimeter systems.
+MAPS technology is being actively studied for the SiD tracking and electromagnetic calorimeter systems, with initial prototyping underway.
 For larger-scale objects like a full tracker or an ECAL sensor, larger structures than the usual full-reticle size (roughly $2.5 \times 2.5 \text{cm}^2$) units are required.
 Reticles would be stitched together with balcony circuitry on one or two (opposing) edges.